Pack-year: Calculation

-For example: a person who has smoked 15 cigarettes a day for 40 years has a (15/20) x 40 = 30 pack-year smoking history.
+For example: a person who has smoked 15 cigarettes a day for 40 years has a (15/20) × 40 = 30 pack-year smoking history.

 One pack-year is smoking 20 cigarettes a day for one year.
 If someone has smoked 10 cigarettes a day for 6 years they would have a 3 pack-year history.
 Someone who has smoked 40 cigarettes (2 packs) daily for 20 years has a 40 pack-year history.

 Significance and usage

 Quantification of pack-years smoked is important in clinical care, where degree of tobacco exposure is correlated to risk of disease such as lung cancer and heart disease.